Michigan House to explore arming teachers, “red flag” laws

 State capitols across America are revisiting gun legislation after the deadliest U.S. school shooting in the last five years ripped through Parkland, Florida.
 In Lansing, one bill under development would permit teachers and staff to carry firearms inside schools, an idea seeing national resurgence since President Donald Trump floated support in the wake of the Florida tragedy.

-Other suggestions percolating in the Republican-controlled Legislature touch upon mental health, though Lansing is divided on how to restrict firearms from individuals with mental illnesses.
+Other suggestions percolating in the Republican-controlled Legislature touch upon mental health, an ongoing theme in the nation’s recent gun-control conversations, though Lansing is divided on how to restrict firearms from individuals with mental illnesses.
 An idea already introduced in current bills - and endorsed by the governor - is “red flag” legislation to enact a procedure for temporarily confiscating guns from individuals in a threatening mental health crisis.

+Michigan’s emerging legislation on school security would exempt specially trained school personnel from the state’s concealed carry restrictions in pistol-free zones, said Rep. Jim Runestad, chair of the House Judiciary Committee.
+Current law prohibits concealed carry inside designated gun-free zones, including schools.

+“My impetus is I have a 16-year-old daughter in public school,” the White Lake Republican said.
+“There is nothing standing in the way of that shooter and the time lag for the police.”

 Copyright © 2018 The Washington Times, LLC.